 1, 6, 7

-- A selection of primary/secondary literature and worksheets (Arbeitsblätter) provided in a Reader, as copies in seminar sessions and/or on MyUni: including e.g. some poems of Goethe (Willkomm und Abschied, Mailied, Prometheus; Ganymed); Hans Rudolf Vaget: ‚Die Leiden des jungen Werthers‘.
+- A selection of primary/secondary literature and worksheets (Arbeitsblätter) provided by the lecturer on MyUni week to week, as copies in seminar sessions and/or on MyUni: including e.g. some poems of Goethe (Willkomm und Abschied, Mailied, Prometheus; Ganymed); Hans Rudolf Vaget: ‚Die Leiden des jungen Werthers‘.
 In: Interpretationen.
 Goethes Erzählwerk, hg. v.
 Paul Michael Lützeler und James E. McLeod, Stuttgart 1985, S. 37-72.
 [Barr Smith 833G59Z.L]

 Recommended ResourcesA list of recommended materials will be provided in the Course outline in the first seminar session and on MyUni.
 Additional references will be provided in the course of the semester.

 Online LearningFor a list of online resources click on Library – Resource Guides – German Studies Resources.